 All of the previous features are intended to add up to reduce the recovery time.
 By being more precise, consistent, and gentle, there can be less inflammation and swelling after surgery compared to traditional cataract surgery.

-In some patients, laser cataract surgery can accelerate healing by a few days, and in other patients with more advanced cataracts, or other eye problems, it can mean a few weeks or even months.
-It can even make the difference between not needing additional surgeries to deal with complications, or prolonged recoveries from things like long-lasting macular edema or corneal transplants.
+In some patients, laser cataract surgery can accelerate healing by a few days.
+In other patients with more advanced cataracts, or other eye problems, it can mean a few weeks or even months.
+It can even make the difference between not needing additional surgeries to deal with complications.
+For example, it can help avoid prolonged recoveries from things like macular edema.
+In other cases persistent corneal edema can result in needing a corneal transplant.

 Laser Cataract Surgery Fixes Astigmatism